ammylin/DE-Final-Project-Sparkify/README.md

 - Global popularity patterns across the entire user base
 - Which artists dominate listening behavior
-- How synthetic users behave relative to real-world expectations
 - Whether listening patterns are balanced or skewed toward certain artists

 Below the global chart is a **per-user version** that shows the top primary artists for a selected user.
 This makes it easy to compare:

 - Individual user preferences
 - Alignment (or misalignment) with global popularity
-- How personalized the recommendation engine must be to serve each user

 ---